 Without a doubt, you’re gonna get the “I’m sick mom, what do I do now?” phone calls their freshman year.
-These will be followed by the very dramatic “I had a fight with my roommate, what do I do now?” call, followed by a hundred other “What.
+These will be followed by the very dramatic “I fought with my roommate, what do I do now?” call, followed by a hundred other “What.
 Do.
 I Do Now!?” calls and texts.

-Fact — Big issues begin to melt into little ones that are easily fixed without your intervention.
+Fact — Big issues begin to melt into little ones easily fixed without your intervention.

 4. When MAJOR reality hits.

-When they become juniors and find their major, and I promise they will, there is a mental switch that goes off, signaling that now things are a bit more real.
+When they become juniors and find their major, and I promise they will, a mental switch goes off, signaling that things are a bit more real now.
 Class sizes dwindle, studies become more tailored to their personal interests and goals, and classmates now become career peers, leading less than studious kids to buckle down a bit more.

-Fact — You’ll suddenly feel like you’re actually chatting with an ADULT, and it feels amazing.
+Fact — You’ll suddenly feel like you’re chatting with an ADULT, and it feels amazing.

 5. From 18-year-old party animal to functioning adult?
 Yes, please.

 Four years of living and learning at college away from parents seemingly transform even the most immature kid into a budding adult.
 This will probably shock you at some point.
-Their independence may even scare you, especially when they begin talking about the plans they’ve made for their future without even consulting you.
+Their independence may even scare you, especially when they begin discussing their plans for their future without consulting you.
 And listen, that’s a very good thing!

 More Great Reading: